-There are E-mail list affiliates programs which include e-mail newsletters and are usually paid when a person continues with the advertisement of opt-in e-mail list.
-When you are an affiliate of any merchant, it usually means you will get a commission per sale on the advertiser’s Web site.
+- There are Email marketing tools list affiliates programs which include Email newsletters and are usually paid when a person continues with the advertisement of an opt-in email list.
+When you are an affiliate of any merchant, it usually means you will get a commission per sale on the advertiser’s Website.

-Generally, pay-per-click affiliate programs pay the least amount, as affiliates are often paid for per thousands of clicks (CPC).
+2. Generally, pay-per-click affiliate programs pay the least amount, as it pays for per thousands of clicks (CPC).

 How Affiliate Marketing Works